 - Peanut butter packages

 I am not a fan of supplements.
-For me personally, a multi-vitamin and omega-3 caplets and just good eating are the BEST thing for recovery from stress and workouts as well.
+For me personally, a multivitamin and omega-3 caplet and just good eating are the best things for recovery from stress and workouts.

-Every now and then when I cannot get REAL food I will drink a Muscle Milk / whey protein shake.
-I like to drink chocolate milk after a long and hard workout as it replenishes sugar, proteins, fat quickly and easily.
+Every now and then, when I cannot get real food, I will drink Muscle Milk or a whey protein shake.
+I like to drink chocolate milk after a long and hard workout as it replenishes sugar, proteins and fat quickly and easily.
 I basically treat supplements the same way I do MREs.
-I would not eat an MRE if I had a restaurant/cafeteria available, but would when it is the only thing I can eat for a meal / snack, I will grab a supplement drink or bar.
+I would not eat an MRE if I had a restaurant/cafeteria available, but when it is the only thing I can eat for a meal or snack, I will grab a supplement drink or bar.
 Eating more calories per day (good calories of carbs, fat, protein) along with workouts will increase weight.
-Those who have difficulty gaining strength / size typically need to add both carbs and protein to their diets and focus on sleep / proper recovery in between workouts.
+Those who have difficulty gaining strength or size typically need to add carbs and protein to their diets and focus on sleep and proper recovery between workouts.

-Lack of sleep can also affect your mood and increase hormonal stress levels which will have a negative impact on performance.
-Now, one night of missed sleep is not going to have many negative effects on your performance, but several days in a row or a few weeks of interrupted sleep combined can lead to similar symptoms of a stressed out/ over-training syndrome.
+Lack of sleep also can affect your mood and increase hormonal stress levels, which will have a negative impact on performance.
+Now, one night of missed sleep is not going to have many negative effects on your performance, but several days in a row or a few weeks of interrupted sleep can lead to similar symptoms of a stressed-out/overtraining syndrome.

 In the military or law enforcement professions, sleep may not occur at regular intervals and the quality may be lacking.
 But those who work hard during the day or exercise will have an easier time falling asleep compared to those who do not.

-One trick is to go to a "happy place" and breathe deep / slow breaths when you are bombarded by stressful thoughts that may or may not occur or have occurred in the past.
+One trick is to go to a "happy place" and breathe deep, slow breaths when you are bombarded by stressful thoughts that may or may not occur or have occurred in the past.
 Your body will react to your brain imagining negative thoughts and keep stress hormones racing through your body.
 Reverse the trend and think relaxing thoughts of a favorite place, time, event and revisit that.
-If that does not work for long, write down your to-do list/what bothers and get it out of your head and you will be less stressed.
+If that does not work for long, write down your to-do list/what bothers you and get it out of your head and you will be less stressed.

-In order to maintain health / fitness levels or build upon current levels you have to rest, eat properly (good food), and balance your workouts with periodization programming.
-Thoroughly understanding cycles of peak performance, maintenance, and recovery are critical to your long term health and longevity.
+In order to maintain health and fitness levels or build upon current levels, you have to rest, eat properly and balance your workouts with periodization programming.
+Thoroughly understanding cycles of peak performance, maintenance and recovery are critical to your long-term health and longevity.